-Sarah Gehlert, Ph.D. is the E. Desmond Lee Professor of Racial and Ethnic Diversity at the Brown School and in the Department of Surgery of the School of Medicine.
-She is a scholar in Washington University’s Institute of Public Health and serves on its Faculty Advisory Committee.
-Dr. Gehlert is the Co-Program Leader of the Prevention and Control Program of the Alvin J. Siteman Cancer Center, Co-Director of the Transdisciplinary Center on Energetics and Cancer (TREC), and Training Program Director of the Program for the Elimination of Cancer Disparities (PECaD).
-Dr. Gehlert serves on the Executive Committee of the university’s Institute for Clinical and Translational Science (a CTSA) and the Co-Chair of the Center for Community-Engaged Research.
+Sarah Gehlert is the E. Desmond Lee Professor of Racial and Ethnic Diversity at the Brown School, a professor in the Department of Surgery of the School of Medicine at Washington University, as well as a scholar in the university’s Institute for Public Health.
+In addition, Gehlert is the co-program leader of the Prevention and Control Program of the Alvin J. Siteman Cancer Center, co-director of the Transdisciplinary Center on Energetics and Cancer (TREC), and training program director of the Program for the Elimination of Cancer Disparities (PECaD).

-Dr. Gehlert’s publications focus on social influences on health, especially the health of vulnerable populations.
-She currently is working on the influences of neighborhood and community violence and unsafe housing on psychosocial functioning among African-American women newly diagnosed with breast cancer, with an eye toward how these factors “get under the skin” to affect gene expression and tumorigenesis.
-She has a special interest in the biology of women’s behavior.
+Gehlert’s publications focus on social influences on health, specifically the health of vulnerable populations.
+Currently, she is working on the influences of neighborhood and community violence and unsafe housing on psychosocial functioning among African-American women newly diagnosed with breast cancer, with an eye toward how these factors affect gene expression and tumorigenesis.

 Gehlert is president of the American Academy of Social Work and Social Welfare (AASWSW).
 She is also an inaugural Fellow of AASWSW and the Society for Social Work and Social Research, and a fellow of the Academy of Transdisciplinary Learning and Advanced Studies.